The Seekers (continued)

 “Meet the fairies of Evergreen.
 There is no need to be afraid.
 They mean you no harm.”
-The Grand Oak assured the seekers who were standing very still.
+The Grand Oak assured the seekers.

 These fairies are nothing like the ones described in books.
-What else did the books get wrong?
 Lisette thought as a fairy grabbed her finger and giggled.
-“Pleased to meet you,” the fairy trilled.
+“Pleased to meet you,” the fairy said.

-Lisette smiled as the fairy shook her finger and giggled once more.
-“Pleased to meet you as well,” she responded with a delighted chuckle.
+Lisette smiled as the fairy shook her hand and giggled once more.
+“Pleased to meet you as well,” she replied with a delighted chuckle.

-“You say that people are disappearing from my forest?
+“You say the people are disappearing from my forest?
 I have been asleep too long, for I am unaware of these vanishings.
 But I will ask the other trees.”
-The Grand Oak closed her eyes and sent word throughout the forest.
+The Grand Oak closed her eyes.

+A few moments later, she opened them to address the seekers.
 “If what you say is true, then I will receive news of it.
 We must be patient and wait.”
-She knew how impatient people could be, especially the young ones.

 “The wrunwick disappeared from our land hundreds of years ago.
 How is this possible?”
-Aspen, the only other woman in the group, petitioned the Grand Oak.
+Aspen asked.

 “When the wrunwick disappeared without a trace, no one could say what happened.
 The reason was never uncovered, and over time, the wrunwick became legend – never to be seen again.
 I was a young oak then, and although I had not laid eyes on a wrunwick, I heard stories of the wrunwick killings.
 We all did.”

 “We must go to this encampment and see for ourselves if the wrunwick have returned.”
 Lisette’s voice implied more confidence than she felt.
 But this was not the time for cold feet.
 And the others counted on her to lead them.
 After all, this journey was her idea.